 The two most common questions that I’m asked at the beginning of projects I’m a part of are: Why doesn’t Cobalt automate the data migration process?
 And, can our staff migrate the data instead of Cobalt to save on the cost of the project?
 Fortunately, or unfortunately, the short answer to both of these question is ‘no’.

 Extract.
 Transform.
 Load.
-These terms sound like they should be associated with conducting mining operations or major industrial processes, but they are also the three major processes needed to perform a successful data migration.
+These terms sound like they should be associated with conducting mining operations or major industrial processes, but they are also the three major processes that are a part of our data migration strategy needed to perform a successful data migration.
 To back up a step, a data migration is a process of transferring data between any combination of data systems, data formats or data storage types.
 It is an important part of any project where an organization is switching systems where data is a component.

 Extract